1 HIV infection

 Marked weight loss continues and many patients are bedridden.
 Severe opportunistic infections such as oesophageal candidiasis, extrapulmonary TB, pneumocystis pneumonia, cryptococcal meningitis and toxoplasmosis are common.
 Anaemia and malignancies associated with HIV infection are also common.
 Patients with stage 4 disease are regarded as having AIDS.
-Response to antiretroviral treatment is usually good.
+Response to ART is usually good.
 Without treatment many will die within months.

 Serious opportunistic infections are common when stage 4 HIV infection (AIDS) is reached.

 1-48 What are the features of terminal AIDS?

 Additional opportunistic infections such as CMV retinitis and avium TB can occur.
 Severe wasting and dementia are common.
 These patients are seriously ill, usually with a CD4 count below 50 cells/µl.
 Response to ART may be poor as the immune system has been very seriously damaged by HIV.
 Without treatment most patients rapidly die.

 Common complications of HIV infection